 Stop by the Paro Airport and take a few pictures as the bird’s eye view of this place is absolutely wonderful.
 Sadly we couldn’t stay there for long to see an airplane take off or land.

-Spend rest of the day walking around the Paro market.
+Spend rest of the day walking around the Paro market and I am sure you will love that.
 We had our lunch at the Champaca cafe and went straight to the hotel.

 From there, you can go to explore The National Museum of Bhutan and Kyichu Lhakhang.
 Kyichu Lhakhang is the oldest temple of Bhutan and you can find elderly pilgrims spinning the prayer wheels constantly.
 It’s sure a sight to behold during Bhutan travel!